burunkus/2D-drawing/README.md

 # 2D-drawing
-This program draws two polygons from the points inputed through the UI and calculates the shortest distance between the two closest vertices of the two shapes
+This program draws two polygons from the points inputed through the UI and calculates the shortest distance between the two closest vertices of the two shapes, and draws a line between those closest vertices.